George CavrosAdjunct Professor

 EducationB.A., University of Maryland, 1982

 Adjunct Professor Cavros currently practices law in the areas of energy and environment dedicated to protecting the public interest through public advocacy, legislative education and litigation.
 He is the Florida Energy Polciy Attorney for Southern Alliance for Clean Energy and focuses on clean energy solutions, such as challenging the use of coal-fired power plants, promoting end-use energy efficiency implementation, crafting state renewable energy policy, and GHG emission reduction strategy.

 While working for the National Environmental Trust from 2003-2006 Adjunct Professor Cavros created and executed coordinated state plans for public education, media outreach, lobbying and coalition-building focused on protecting landmark federal environmental laws and promoting laws to address the challenge of climate change.

-Adjunct Professor Cavros is a member of the Broward County Climate Change Task Force and the Florida Bar's Environment and Land Use Law Section Executive Council and publications editor for its Energy Committee.
+Adjunct Professor Cavros is a member of the Broward County Climate Change Task Force and the Florida Bar's Environment and Land Use Law Section Executive Council and Co-chair of its Energy Committee.